On rectifiability of Delone sets in intermediate regularity: Introduction

 Lastly, we also address a connected problem corresponding to finding solutions for the {\em prescribed volume for equation}:

 with a certain gain of regularity, where $f$ is a non-negative integrable function with {\em total mass $1$}\footnote{For us, a non-negative integrable function $f:[0,1]^d\to\R$ with {\em total mass $1$} means that $\int_{[0,1]^d}f(x)dx=1$.}.
-Given a Delone set $X$ in $\R^d$, it is well-known that bi-Lipschitz solutions for (the non-compact version of) \eqref{eq: jaceqintro}, for a suitable function $f=f_X\in L^{\infty}(\R^d)$ will produce a bi-Lipschitz bijection from $X$ to $\Z^d$; see for instance \cite{linrep, BurK2}.
+Given a Delone set $X$ in $\R^d$, it is well-known that bi-Lipschitz solutions for (the non-compact version of) \eqref{eq: jaceqintro}, for a suitable function $f=f_X\in L^{\infty}(\R^d)$ will produce a bi-Lipschitz bijection from $X$ to $\Z^d$; see for instance \cite{linrep, BurK2}, and \cite{sol} in the case of tilings of the plane.

-In \cite[Theorem 2]{RivYe}, the authors prove that for any $L^{\infty}$-density function (see \eqref{eq: densfunc} below), the equation \eqref{eq: jaceqintro} has bi-Hölder solutions.
-In this work, we extend this result in the sense that, for any density function $f\in L^{\infty}([0,1]^d)$ we can find a solution for the prescribed volume form equation with more regularity than bi-Hölder.
+In \cite[Theorem 2]{RivYe}, the authors prove that for any $L^{\infty}$-density function (see \eqref{eq: densfunc} below), the equation \eqref{eq: jaceqintro} has bi-Hölder solutions; moreover, they also establish sufficient conditions for a density function $f$ such that the equation \eqref{eq: jaceqintro} has bi-Lipschitz solutions, by means of suitably controlling the oscillations of $f$.
+In this work, we extend this result in the sense that, for any density function $f\in L^{\infty}([0,1]^d)$, we can find a solution for the prescribed volume form equation with more regularity than bi-Hölder.

 \begin{thma} Let $\omega:(0,1)\to (0,\infty)$ be a modulus of continuity and assume there is an increasing positive function $\varphi:(0,\infty)\to (0,\infty)$ such that

 If $f$ is a density function verifying the following control over its oscillations: